The best way to describe it, Dr. I-Wen Wang has found, is to call it a “mini ICU.”

 Officially called the OCS Heart, the portable heart perfusion system is something Dr. Wang says will open “a whole brave new world.”
 The device not only allows donor hearts to be brought in from much longer distances, but has even allowed hearts that have gone into cardiac arrest to be resuscitated and successfully transplanted.

-The company that manufactures the “heart-in-a-box” came to Indianapolis earlier this month to train an IU Health team on the device.
-And, as the heart (a pig’s heart) was removed and put into the chamber – shocked and then began beating and pumping blood – it almost looked like something out of science fiction.
+The company that manufactures the “heart-in-a-box” came to Indianapolis in February to train an IU Health team on the device.
+And, as the heart (a pig’s heart used for training) was removed and put into the chamber – shocked and then began beating and pumping blood – it almost looked like something out of science fiction.
 A literal heart, standing alone, alive.

 We sat down with Dr. Wang after the training to get details on this groundbreaking transplant technique.
 Five patients have already agreed to be part of the clinical trials at IU Health.
-Dr. Wang expects his first human “heart-in-a-box” transplant is just around the corner.
+Dr. Wang expected his first human “heart-in-a-box” transplant to be just around the corner.

 What is the traditional way to transport a heart for transplant?